 Ralph Mark Gilbert Civil Rights Museum

-The Ralph Mark Gilbert Civil Rights Museum is named in honor of the late Dr. Ralph Mark Gilbert, the father of Savannah's modern day Civil Rights movement and fearless National Association for the Advancement of Colored People (NAACP) leader.
-He was a nationally known orator, pulpiteer and playwright, producing religious dramas (passion plays) throughout the country.
-The museum chronicles the civil rights struggle of Georgia's oldest African American community from slavery to the present.
-Three floors of handsome photographic and interactive exhibits includes an NAACP Organization exhibit, a fiber optic map of 87 significant civil rights sites/events, a lunch counter where "sit-ins" occurred, segregation exhibits and video presentation that are all part of the continuous education of the public on the history of the civil rights struggle in Savannah and Georgia.
+The Ralph Mark Gilbert Civil Rights Museum is named in honor of the late Dr. Ralph Mark Gilbert, the father of Savannah's modern day Civil Rights movement and fearless NAACP leader.
+Three floors of photographic and interactive exhibits include an NAACP Organization exhibit, a fiber optic map of 87 significant civil rights sites/events, a lunch counter where "sit-ins" occurred, and more that are all part of the continuous education of the public on the history of the civil rights struggle in Savannah and Georgia.

 460 Martin Luther King, Jr. Boulevard